Krystofee/react-router/docs/api-reference.md

 ### Navigation

-React Router's navigation interfaces let you change the current page.
+React Router's navigation interfaces let you change the currently rendered page by modifying the current location.
 There are two main interfaces for navigating between pages in your app, depending on what you need.

 - [`<Link>` and `<NavLink>`](#link-and-navlink) render an accessible `<a>` element, or a `TouchableHighlight` on React Native.
 This lets the user initiate navigation by clicking or tapping an element on the page.
 - [`useNavigate` and `<Navigate>`](#usenavigate-and-navigate) let you programmatically navigate, usually in response to some change in state